marco262/my_wiki/data/dnd/general/combat.md

 A creature's space also reflects the area it needs to fight effectively.
 For that reason, there's a limit to the number of creatures that can surround another creature in combat.
 Assuming Medium combatants, eight creatures can fit in a 5-foot radius around another one.

 Because larger creatures take up more space, fewer of them can surround a creature.
-If five Large creatures crow d around a Medium or smaller one, there's little room for anyone else.
-In contrast, as many as twenty Medium creatures can surround a Gargantuan one.
+If four Large creatures crowd around a Medium or smaller one, there's little room for anyone else.[((bibcite errata))] In contrast, as many as twenty Medium creatures can surround a Gargantuan one.

 ### Squeezing into a Smaller Space